Davenport Hall - Rm 385

 Urbana, IL 61801

-Linguistic Anthropology, Sociolinguistics, African Diaspora Studies
+Linguistic Anthropology and Sociolinguistics, Cultural Anthropology, African Diaspora Studies

 I study the semiosis of race in young people's lives by conducting ethnographic research in different locations of the "African diaspora" (mostly digital or urban).
 My work specifically concerns the discourses and practices that constitute blackness, antiblackness, and anti-antiblackness.